Asset managers must offer investments free of fossil fuel companies that are causing climate breakdown

 - Fund managers have enormous power in society.
 As one SA asset manager says, asset managers ‘decide how the valuable savings or resources of a population are allocated for growth and development’.
 But at the moment, South Africa’s asset managers have effectively allocated many of our resources not for a thriving economy and healthy environment, but for a crippled economy and devastated environment.
 They didn’t do this maliciously or deliberately.
 But they’re still applying the investment logic of the 1960s when the evidence is now overwhelming that this is a recipe for disaster.
 Many of them are very concerned about climate themselves, but say they need you, the asset owners, to first start noisily demanding this kind of change so they can beat institutional inertia.

 - Overseas fund managers do already offer many fossil-free investment options.
 They’re easy to find if you live in the US, UK, Europe or Australia.
-The world’s biggest asset manager, Black Rock, has just made addressing climate change a priority.
+The world’s biggest asset manager, Black Rock, has also made addressing climate change a priority.
 But there are still no fossil fuel-free options for ethical and responsible South African investors.
 We have to change this.
 In the long term, all investment should be responsible.

 - South Africa’s biggest asset managers collectively manage over R2.7 trillion.
 Well over 10 million South Africans participate in various forms of collective investment via savings, retirement funds and unit trusts.
 Even more are connected to financial services.
 This represents enormous potential power for creative change, if even a small proportion of this capital is redirected towards truly environmentally and socially responsible investment, the